 The law requires you to report all material communications with vendors that attempt to influence your purchasing decisions.
 A material communication is defined as “any written or oral communication received by a State employee that imparts or requests material information or makes a material argument that a reasonable person would believe was made for the purpose of influencing procurement decisions, including but not limited to:

-Examples of the procurement communications that require reporting - the following examples assume purchasing will exceed the bid limit.
+Examples of the procurement communications that require reporting.

 Yes, this communication may develop into to a “sales pitch,” and steer the purchaser towards a certain product and if it does, it is probably material and should be reported.
 If, however, the communication is limited to facts such as the features and price of the equipment, it might not be material and need not be reported.